yofukashino/BetterDiscordPlugins/README.md

 In Short plugins not to be released.

 ### Credits?
-Many of these plugins are ported from powercord.
+Many of these plugins are ported from replugged/replugged/powercord.
 <br>
-So if you made the powercord plugin and you want credit here.
+So if you made the replugged/replugged/powercord plugin and you want credit here.
 <br>
  Then either DM me on discord or do a pull request.<sup>(Issues work too)</sup>